Blind Vaysha: Reception

 Blind Vaysha had its world premiere at the 2016 Berlinale.
 It received both the Jury Award and Junior Jury Award at the 2016 Annecy International Animated Film Festival.
 In September 2016, the film received the Cartoon Network Award for Best Narrative Short Animation and the Canadian Film Institute Award for Best Canadian Animation at the Ottawa International Animation Festival.
 The film was also included in the list of Canada's Top Ten shorts of 2016, selected by a panel of filmmakers and industry professionals organized by TIFF.

 In March 2017, Blind Vaysha won the Canadian Screen Award for Best Animated Short at the 5th Canadian Screen Awards, and in June it won the Prix Iris for Best Animated Short Film at the 19th Quebec Cinema Awards.

 It was also nominated for Best Animated Short at the 89th Academy Awards (lost to Pixar's Piper).
 Ushev stated that with 16 films to his credit to date, he had given up hope of ever being nominated for an Oscar because he worried that his films might be "too abstract, too avant garde, too elitist, too dark" for the Academy.
 He stated that upon hearing the news of his Oscar nomination, he had a strong emotional reaction: "When I heard the name of my film, I just stopped watching, because I fainted...
 I cried.
 At first I laughed and then I cried again.
 It's out of control....
 It's all strange and exciting."
 On February 26, upon the eve of the Oscars, public television in Ushev's native Bulgaria aired a dubbed version of the film, narrated by Teodora Duhovnikova.

 Virtual reality

-The 8-minute animated short will reportedly be adapted next into a virtual reality work by the NFB.
+The eight-minute animated short was adapted next into a virtual reality work by the NFB.